 - steel casing;

-- heat resistant insulation;
+- heat-resistant insulation;

-- combustion air system;
+- combustion air system, which can be either balanced draft (induced draft [ID] and forced draft [FD] fans) or induced draft (ID fan only);

 - burners;

 - flue gas collection system; and

 - reformer tubes.

 The furnace provides the heat for the steam reforming reaction by burning a fuel and air mixture.
 It operates at a slight negative pressure at temperatures in excess of 1832 °F (1000 °C) with radiant heat transfer.
 The design of a steam reformer distributes heat as optimally as possible across the steam reformer and collects the combusted gas in a way that allows an even flow of hot gas through the furnace.